Hackathon launches June 11 · · Register now →

 Example: A cross-jurisdictional evidence correlator that helps prosecutors and investigators connect trafficking cases across state and international lines — turning months of manual work into a guided review.

-Special Recognition
+Special recognition

-Art Against Trafficking
+Art Against Trafficking.

 Open to participants across all tracks.
 Awarded for outstanding creative use of AI to humanize the fight against trafficking through storytelling, generative media, and public engagement.